abhilashsagar/linuxdd/doc/kernel_build.rst

 See :download:`Rootfs <rootfs.7z>`.

-Copy the downloaded file to rootfs partition and untar it:
+First you need to decompress it using 7z and then copy the rootfs.tar to rootfs partition and untar it:

 .. code-block:: bash